 Frequently Asked Questions

-1. Does MVP Strategies work with men and women, boys and girls?
+1. Does MVP Strategies work with all genders?

 Yes.
-MVP started out as an all-male program in the early 1990s, but for the past 20 years the program has been mixed-gender.
+MVP started out as an all-male program in the early 1990s, but for the past 25 years the program has been mixed-gender.
 MVP focuses on everyone as empowered bystanders who can confront and interrupt abusive behaviors.
-Young (and older) men and women often have significant differences in their options for intervention, because the social pressures on them are different.
+Young (and older) men, women, and others often have significant differences in their options for intervention, because the social pressures on them are different.
 MVP also places special emphasis on discussions of gender norms in male and female peer cultures, and their relation to incidents of abuse.
 These kinds of issues are often heartily discussed in MVP workshops, which typically feature both single-sex and mixed-gender breakouts.

 2. Is MVP Strategies primarily for student-athletes, or can other young people participate as well?

 Because MVP began in sports culture and still retains some sports terminology in its name and materials, many people misperceive it as a program that is geared only at athletes.
 This is incorrect.
-MVP works with all populations of students, community members, and professionals.
+MVP works with all populations of students, community members, and professionals in the public and private sectors.
 It is true that we have by far the most experience of any sexual assault and relationship abuse prevention program in working with student-athletes, coaches, and athletic administrators at the high school, college, and professional level.
 But MVP is not, nor ever has been, exclusively a “sports” program.

 3. Does MVP Strategies work with high school students?

 Yes.
-MVP has a long history of working in high schools, especially in the Greater Boston area and in Sioux City, Iowa.
+MVP has a long history of working in high schools, especially in the Greater Boston area, throughout the state of Iowa, and across the country of Scotland.
 MVP is well-suited to work in high schools as both a gender violence and a bullying prevention program.
 (See “High Schools” on this site).
 Some MVP curricular materials are designed specifically for high school students.
 Data are available about MVP’s effectiveness in high school settings in the evaluation section of this site.

 4. Does MVP Strategies work with college students outside of athletics?